 A Unified Agenda (formally the Unified Agenda of Federal Regulatory have the same meaning.
-People often use the word "rule" to reference a specific NPRM or final rule (i.e., the Federal Register document that proposed or finalized a specific set of regulations).
+People often use the word "rule" to reference

+Unified Agenda provides information concerning agency rules under a specific NPRM or final rule (i.e., the Federal Register document that term, "rule" can refer to either the preamble explanatory text or the proposed or finalized a specific set of regulations).
 With that use of the regulatory text or both.
 This use of the term "rule" is not interchangeable with "regulation" because, for example, proposed regulatory text is not yet a regulation, and final rule preamble language is never a regulation.